 purpose: to measure maximum strength endurance of the chest muscle groups.

-- equipment required: standard padded bench with safety catch, standard weight bar with 150 lb. total weight (including bar), metronome (or other indicator of rate.
-You can make your own).
+equipment required: a standard padded bench with safety catch, standard weight bar with 150 lb. total weight (including the bar), bench press mp3 file or metronome (you can use you can use the online push-up metronome or another indicator of rate - you can also make your own using the team beeptest software).

-- procedure: An appropriate warm up procedure should be followed.
-The metronome or other timer is set at a rate of 25 per minute (set the metronome at 50 so that each click signals both the up and down movement).
+procedure: The metronome or other timer is set at a rate of 25 per minute (set the metronome at 50 so that the click signals either the up or down movement).
 The athlete begins by lying in a supine position on the bench, with their feet flat on the floor and the upper and lower back in contact with the bench at all times.
 The bar is grasped shoulder width apart.
 The starting position of the bar is touching the chest at approximately the axillary line and the bar is pushed up to full extension of the arms.
 Bench press actions are performed in time with the metronome.
 Record the number of consecutive repetitions completed before the player falls behind the cadence.

 variations: Other barbell weights can be used, 150lb is used as an example for it is the weight used for the NHL testing.
 The press up beep test is very similar, and other bench press tests include no cadence with set weight and relative weights.

 scoring: the maximum number of complete repetitions successfully performed is recorded.

 advantages: with the exception of a metronome, the required equipment is readily available in most gymnasiums, and the test is simple to perform.
 Using a set cadence, the movement is more controlled and correct technique is easier to monitor.